rachichi/DH110/Assignments/A01/Assignment01.md

 <i> Note: The application must be downloaded to compare comments listed below to page-specific UI/UX.
 For ease, I have included screenshots where possible. </i>

+### Overall Assessment

+From an initial glance, the app looks aesthetic and professional.
+Stakeholders would not expect drop off to occur until the user begins interacting with the app, as they realize that quite an intense learning curve is required to consume content.
+Majority of the offered recommendations focus on improving the user experience, rather than interface design elements.

 ### Heuristic Evaluation

 #### 1. Visibility of System Status